Ti-6Al-7Nb: Physical properties

-As shown in the above table, alloying is one of the effective methods to improve the mechanical properties and since Niobium belongs to the same group of Vanadium in the periodic table it is of course acts as α –β stabilizing elements (similar to Ti-6Al-4V alloy); however, the strength of Nb alloy is little less than that of Ti-6Al-4V .The main difference between Ti-6Al-4V and Ti-6Al-7Nb is related to different factors such as solid-solution strengthening, the structure-refining strengthening provided by the refined two-phase structure and the difference in the microstructure between the two alloys.
+As shown in the above table, alloying is one effective method to improve mechanical properties, and since Niobium belongs to the same group as Vanadium in the periodic table, it also acts as α β-stabilizing element (similar to Ti-6Al-4V alloy); however, the strength of Nb alloy is little less than that of Ti-6Al-4V .The main difference between Ti-6Al-4V and Ti-6Al-7Nb is related to different factors such as solid-solution strengthening, the structure-refining strengthening provided by the refined two-phase structure, and the difference in the microstructure between the two alloys.

 Production

 Ti-6Al-7Nb is produced by powder metallurgy methods.
 The most common methods are hot pressing, metal injection mouldering and blending and pressing.
 In the production of Ti-6Al-7Nb, usually a sintering temperature between 900 and 1400^{o} C is used.
 Altering the sintering temperature gives the Ti-6Al-7Nb different properties such as different porosity and microstructure.
 It also gives a different composition between alpha, beta and alpha+beta phases.
 In the recent years Ti-6Al-7Nb alloys could also be made by different 3D-printer technique such as SLM and EBM.